wmayner/pyphi/docs/examples/conditional_independence.rst

     [ 0.25  0.25  0.25  0.25]
     [ 0.
 0. 0.
 1.  ]]

-A system which does not satisfy the conditional independence assumption shows “instantaneous causality.”
-In such situations, there must be additional exogenous variable(s) which explain the dependence.
+A system which does not satisfy the conditional independence assumption exhibits “instantaneous causality.”
+In such situations, there must either be additional exogenous variable(s) which explain the dependence.

 Consider the above example, but with the addition of a third node (|C|) which is equally likely to be ON or OFF, and such that when nodes |A| and |B| are in